QuantEcon/lecture-source-py/source/rst/markov_asset.rst

-In large states the value of the option is close to zero
+In large states, the value of the option is close to zero

-This is despite the fact the Markov chain is irreducible and low states --- where the consol prices is high --- will eventually be visited
+This is despite the fact the Markov chain is irreducible and low states --- where the consol prices are high --- will eventually be visited

 The reason is that :math:`\beta=0.9`, so the future is discounted relatively rapidly

-Risk Free Rates
+Risk-Free Rates
 -----------------

-Let's look at risk free interest rates over different periods
+Let's look at risk-free interest rates over different periods